Huron Consulting Group Inc. (HURN) Updates FY17 Earnings Guidance

-“Huron Consulting Group Inc. (HURN) Updates FY17 Earnings Guidance” was first posted by Chaffey Breeze and is the sole property of of Chaffey Breeze.
-If you are reading this article on another publication, it was stolen and republished in violation of U.S. & international copyright laws.
-The original version of this article can be read at https://www.chaffeybreeze.com/2017/02/20/huron-consulting-group-inc-hurn-updates-fy17-earnings-guidance.html.
+This report was first posted by Chaffey Breeze and is the property of of Chaffey Breeze.
+If you are accessing this report on another publication, it was copied illegally and reposted in violation of U.S. & international copyright & trademark law.
+The original version of this report can be accessed at https://www.chaffeybreeze.com/2017/02/23/huron-consulting-group-inc-hurn-updates-fy17-earnings-guidance-2.html.

 About Huron Consulting Group